FAE Alumni

 • E-mail: nss28(at)psu.edu

-Dr. Heather Ahrens
+Dr. Heather E. Ahrens

 • Assistant Professor, Department of Biology, High Point University, High Point, NC

-• Ph.D., 2017 - Phylogeny and Locomotor Ecomorphology of Oxyaenidae and Macroevolutionary Patterns in North American “Creodonta” (Mammalia, Placentalia)
+• Ph.D., 2017 - Phylogeny and locomotor ecomorphology of Oxyaenidae and macroevolutionary patterns in North American “Creodonta” (Mammalia, Placentalia)

 • E-mail: hahrens(at)highpoint.edu